-- 7.1.4 Encourage community organizations and businesses to educate residents, employees and visitors about the accessibility of transit, community destinations, and regional recreational resources via walking and bicycling. - 7.1.5 Promote the adaptive reuse of existing buildings in conjunction with any needed renovations to increase their energy efficiency as part of a comprehensive energy use reduction strategy. - 7.1.6 Ensure that development is consistent with General Plan and Community Plan sustainability policies and supports implementation of the Climate Action Plan.
-Incorporate sustainable building and development practices to reduce development project-level GHG emissions to acceptable levels. - 7.1.7 Improve energy and water conservation in the operation and design of existing and new public facilities and public landscaping areas. - 7.1.8 Encourage the implementation of energy- and waterefficient measures for commercial uses that exceed California Code, such as energy-efficient and waterefficient machinery for laundry operations; energyefficient and water-efficient kitchens in restaurants; and storefront shading. - 7.1.9 Encourage new development and building retrofits to incorporate water-wise practices. - Encourage the replacement of existing ornamental lawns with native and droughttolerant landscaping.
+- 7.1.4 Work with community organizations and businesses to educate residents, employees and visitors about the accessibility of transit, community destinations, and regional recreational resources via walking and bicycling.
+Incorporate programs to educate residents, employees, and visitors about alternate transit to and from development in the specific plan area. - 7.1.5 Promote the adaptive reuse of existing buildings in conjunction with any needed renovations to increase their energy efficiency as part of a comprehensive energy use reduction strategy. - 7.1.6 Ensure that development is consistent with General Plan and Community Plan sustainability policies and supports implementation of the Climate Action Plan.
+Incorporate sustainable building and development practices to reduce development project-level GHG emissions to acceptable levels. - 7.1.7 Improve energy and water conservation in the operation and design of existing and new public facilities and public landscaping areas. - 7.1.8 Encourage the implementation of energy- and waterefficient measures for commercial uses that exceed California Code, such as energy-efficient and waterefficient machinery for laundry operations; energyefficient and water-efficient kitchens in restaurants; and storefront shading. - 7.1.9 Encourage new development and building retrofits to incorporate water-wise practices, which may include, but are not limited to the following: - Replacement of existing ornamental lawns with native and drought-tolerant landscaping; - Use of recycled and/or graywater landscape irrigation systems; and - Any community greening or community garden projects utilize water-efficient landscape and irrigation design.

-- Encourage use of recycled and/or graywater landscape irrigation systems; - · Ensure that any community greening or community garden projects utilize waterefficient landscape and irrigation design. - 7.1.10 Encourage residential, commercial, and institutional development to implement composting landscaping waste and compatible food waste. - 7.1.11 Encourage restaurant uses to participate in commercial food waste recycling programs and utilize eco-friendly take-out containers and reusable drink containers without plastic straws. - 7.1.12 Increase the community's overall tree canopy within the public right-of-way and development sites to provide air quality benefits and urban runoff management. - 7.1.13 Design and construct development to retain significant, mature and healthy trees located within required landscape setbacks, and within other portions of the site as feasible (also refer to Urban Design Chapter). - 7.1.14 Ensure street trees are provided with new development where adequate right-of-way exists. - 7.1.15 Plant or replace street trees to fill existing gaps and provide continuous, regularly spaced tree canopies.
+- 7.1.10 Encourage residential, commercial, and institutional development to implement composting for landscaping waste and compatible food waste. - 7.1.11 Encourage restaurant uses to participate in commercial food waste recycling programs and utilize eco-friendly take-out containers and reusable drink containers without plastic straws. - 7.1.12 Increase the community's overall tree canopy within the public right-of-way and development sites to provide air quality benefits and urban runoff management. - 7.1.13 Design and construct development to retain significant, mature and healthy trees located within required landscape setbacks, and within other portions of the site as feasible (also refer to Urban Design Chapter). - 7.1.14 Ensure street trees are provided with new development where adequate right-of-way exists. - 7.1.15 Plant or replace street trees to fill existing gaps and provide continuous, regularly spaced tree canopies.

-7.2 URBAN RUNOFF MANAGEMENT
+URBAN RUNOFF MANAGEMENT